-Robert Clifford, Kevin Durkin and Colin Dunn Obtain $112 million of record $180 million Verdict in Federal Court in St. Louis
+Robert Clifford and Kevin Durkin Obtain $112 million of record $180 million Verdict in Federal Court in St. Louis

-Robert A. Clifford, Kevin P. Durkin and Colin H. Dunn, partners at
+Robert A. Clifford and Kevin P. Durkin, partners at

 Clifford Law Offices, led the trial team that obtained a record $112